-Credit can be useful, for example if you want to go to university or buy a house.
+Debt can be useful, for example if you want to buy a house or get a student loan to go to university.
 Yet if you have mental health problems, it's less stressful if you can live without credit cards and loans.